 What is the best way to teach sustainability?

 In recent years, sustainability education has gone mainstream throughout society.
-They happen in people’s homes and on boards, as well as in neighborhood gatherings and volunteer groups, rather than just within school and college walls.
+They happen in people’s homes and on boards.
+It also occurs in neighborhood gatherings and volunteer groups.
+Global teaching is better than just within school and college walls.

-Businesses try to decrease an environmental impact or individuals find a new location for the first time after traveling when the action occurs.
+Businesses try to decrease environmental impact.
+Individuals find new locations for the first time after traveling when the action occurs.

 A great way to teach sustainability is to encourage students to understand their ecological footprint and how it impacts climate change.
-If we want a sustainable future, it’s going to be in the hands of young people.
+If we want a sustainable future, it will be in the hands of young people.

 We need to encourage students to focus on achieving sustainability.